Foster care FAQs

 Voluntary foster care referrals are initiated by the child’s biological family.
 The family may be under significant stress and needing time to work towards goals that will enable them to resume full time care of their children.

-Statutory referrals are initiated by the Department of Human Services.
+Statutory referrals are initiated by the Department of Families, Fairness and Housing.
 The court system will determine if children should be removed from the care of their biological family.
 These children may have suffered various forms of abuse and require protection.

 Any contact you have with the child’s biological parents will be carefully coordinated and managed by Berry Street.
 The nature of the contact will depend on the circumstances surrounding the child going into care.